deepakborania/pyActuary/README.md

 pyActuary
 =========

-Python module for actuarial use
+Python module for actuarial and financial use.

+Work In Progress